surikbs/Confluent-ansible/README.md

 # Confluent-ansible
-This repository contains a ansible code for installing, configuring and running confluent platform on your macbook or on linux distribution virtual machine.
+This repository contains ansible code for installing, configuring and running confluent platform on your macbook or on linux distribution virtual machine.

+This code can be used to build kafka cluster with multiple servers.

 Features:
 - Downloads the specific Confluent Platform version to /tmp directory